 1) The reading sections

-The new SAT reading section has changed formatting to look more like the ACT; think longer passages and comprehension-based questions, as opposed to short questions that test memorization of words and sentence completion.
+In 2016, the reading section of the SAT changed formatting to look more like the ACT; think longer passages and comprehension-based questions, as opposed to short questions that test memorization of words and sentence completion.
 Both tests now have passages paired with questions that test your general comprehension, word knowledge through context clues, and analytical skills.

 The focus on both tests now is on grammar and writing style, all presented in context.
-One difference between the SAT and the ACT is that the new SAT will also include charts and graphs in the writing section.
+One difference between the SAT and the ACT is that the SAT will also include charts and graphs in the writing section.
 For those who are strong at analyzing text, but not as comfortable with text features, this may be an issue.
-However, the SAT has nearly half as many questions on the writing section as the ACT, changing the approach you will need to take while studying and testing.

 3) The math sections

 Neither the ACT nor SAT is necessarily easier or harder than the other, although one test may be simpler to prepare for based on your skillset.
 With different structures and focuses, both the ACT and SAT have sections that can play to your strengths—or to your weaknesses.
-Although the recent changes in the new SAT, effective March 2016, have made the tests much more similar, you still may find yourself excelling at one more than the other.
-If you aren’t sure which type of test you are stronger with, try taking a few practice tests, or working with an ACT prep book or SAT prep book, to help you determine where you’re most comfortable.
+If you aren’t sure which type of test you are stronger with, try taking a few practice tests first and see how you score.
+If you’re still unsure, you can take both (although we strongly discourage it for you only sanity).
+If you’re performing similarly on practice tests for both, choose the one that you enjoy taking the most (or dread taking the least).
+You can also consider working with a test prep tutor to help you determine where you’re most comfortable.
 Good luck!

 Need some help with a college application?
 That’s what we’re here for!